How has Coronavirus affected rugby in Asia?

 We advise all teams and tournaments to track the situation and follow their government advise on precautions and more can be read on the WHO website about measures to prevent spreading Coronavirus.

-A number of other international tournaments are scheduled soon for the region, including the first Asia Rugby tournament in Pakistan with 4 countries involved, the Global Rapid Rugby championship starts in March and the Asian Women’s RWC qualifiers also due to be played in HK in March.
+A number of other international tournaments are or were scheduled in the region, including the first Asia Rugby tournament in Pakistan with 4 countries involved, the Global Rapid Rugby championship starting in March and the Asian Women’s RWC qualifiers are now due to be played in May in HK.

 More Asian rugby news